-Executive Director
+FROM: Executive Director

-DATE:
+DATE: 20 June 2013

-6 February 2013

-SUBJECT:

-Land Use Legislation-Draft Report for Review and Comment
+SUBJECT: Land Use Legislation-Final Report for Approval

-The attached report, prepared in response to the following bills referred by the House State & Local Government Subcommittee, is submitted for review and comment.
-The final report will be submitted for approval at the Spring 2013 meeting.
+The attached report, prepared in response to the following bills referred by the House State & Local Government Subcommittee, is submitted for commission approval.

 - Municipal Government: [SB 3119 (Yager)/HB 3041 (Elam)]: Allows municipal regional planning commission, in counties that have not adopted zoning, to exercise subdivision approval within the planning commission's region without the approval of the county legislative body. - Local Government: Municipalities' Jurisdiction Beyond Corporate Limits [SB 0347 (Haynes)/HB 0125 (Sargent)]: Deletes provision in the Comprehensive Growth Plan that allows a municipality and a county without county zoning to provide extraterritorial zoning and subdivision regulation beyond its corporate limits with the approval of the county legislative body. - Planning, Public: [SB 2878 (Southerland)/HB 2818 (Faison)]: Creates different requirements for subdivisions and development in counties in which countywide zoning has not been enacted. - Planning, Public: [SB 3167 (Haynes)/HB 3042 (Elam)]: Redefines subdivision in municipal county and regional regulations by expanding the maximum size allowed for the subdivided parcels from less than 5 to less than 25 acres. - Planning, Public: [SB 2876 (Southerland)/HB 3105 (Faison)]: Prohibits local or regional planning commission from prohibiting private road maintenance agreements in residential developments.